 Logan City Council, Redland City Council, Gold Coast City Council, Bundaberg Regional Council, Cherbourg Aboriginal Shire Council, Gympie Regional Council, North Burnett Regional Council, Queensland Urban Utilities (Brisbane, Somerset, Scenic Rim, Lockyer Valley, Ipswich Council areas), South Burnett Regional Council, Unitywater (Moreton Bay, Sunshine Coast Regional Council areas) and Wide Bay Water Corporation (Fraser Coast Regional Council).

-Banana Shire Council, Central Highlands Regional Council, Gladstone Regional Council, Gladstone Area Water Board, Livingstone Shire Council, Rockhampton Regional Council and Woorabinda Aboriginal Shire Council.
+Banana Shire Council, Central Highlands Regional Council, Isaac Regional Council, Gladstone Regional Council, Gladstone Area Water Board, Livingstone Shire Council, Rockhampton Regional Council and Woorabinda Aboriginal Shire Council.

 Far North Queensland RegionAurukun Shire Council, Cairns Regional Council, Carpentaria Shire Council, Cassowary Coast Regional Council, Cook Shire Council, Douglas Shire Council, Hope Vale Aboriginal Shire Council, Lockhart River Aboriginal Shire Council, Mapoon Aboriginal Shire Council, Mareeba Shire Council, Napranum Aboriginal Shire Council, Tablelands Regional Council, Torres Shire Council, Torres Strait Island Regional Council, Wujal Wujal Aboriginal Shire Council and Yarrabah Aboriginal Shire Council.

 Northern Queensland RegionBurdekin Shire Council, Charters Towers Regional Council, Hinchinbrook Shire Council,